 If you are visiting Minnesota with your family and plan on renting or driving a car, you need to know the car seat law.
 Minnesota state and federal laws both require babies and small children ride in car seats.

 The Age and Size Breakdown

-In Minnesota, all babies under one year old, and all babies under 20 lbs in weight, must ride in a rear-facing infant or convertible car seat, in the back seat of the car.
+In Minnesota, all babies under 1-year-old and all children less than 20 pounds in weight must ride in a rear-facing infant or convertible car seat in the back seat of the car.

-After a baby's first birthday, and when the baby weighs more than 20 lbs, they must ride in a car seat or booster until their eighth birthday, or are 4'9" or taller.
+After a baby's first birthday and when the baby weighs more than 20 pounds, he or she must ride in a car seat or booster until his or her eighth birthday or are 4-foot-9-inches or taller.

-Then, they recommend that toddlers and preschoolers ride in a car seat with a five-point harness as long as possible.
+Then, the Academy recommends that toddlers and preschoolers ride in a car seat with a five-point harness as long as possible.